Turbidity Barriers 101 – Understanding The Basics

 Floating Baffle/Bedload Baffle System

-Baffle systems are flow control devices used to prevent the migration of silt and turbidity from predefined structures.
-By increasing retention time and decreasing the amount of TSS (Total Suspended Solids), These systems increase water quality, keeping the project in compliance with regulations.
+Baffle systems are flow control devices that prevent the migration of silt and turbidity from predefined structures.
+By increasing retention time and decreasing the amount of TSS (Total Suspended Solids), these systems increase water quality, keeping the project in compliance with regulations.

 Deep Water Turbidity Curtains

 Many standard turbidity barriers are designed for depths of ten meters or less.
-Deep water curtains are custom designed to effectively withstand the conditions of depths beyond ten meters.
+However deep water curtains are custom designed to effectively withstand the conditions of depths beyond ten meters.

 Moon Pool Curtains

-A moon pool, sometimes referred to as a wet dock, is an underwater opening in a marine platform or drilling vessel.
+A moon pool, also known as a wet dock, is an underwater opening in a marine platform or drilling vessel.
 The custom barriers used for moon pools are often designed in collaboration with the contractor.
 Hung from the marine platforms, moon pool curtains are configured to completely enclose a dredge site creating a containment cell.

 Dredge Barge Silt Curtain

-This type of barrier is designed to specifically contain sediment and solids displaced by barge dredging operations.
+This barrier’s design specifically contains sediment and solids displaced by barge dredging operations.
 The system mounts to the barge and can move with it.
 A dredge barge slit curtain can accommodate hydraulic or mechanical clamshell dredging while effectively protecting the surrounding areas.

-This type of barrier is used In order to keep a project running and in compliance during the spawning or migration of fish.
-It goes from the water’s surface to the bottom and is constructed of a mesh-like material that allows water to flow but keeps all sizes of fish protected and away from the work area.
+The use of this barrier keeps a project running and in compliance during the spawning or migration of fish.
+It extends from the water’s surface to the bottom and its mesh-like material allows water to flow freely while protecting all sizes of fish and keeping them away from the work area.

-Jellyfish barriers are typically used in resort or water sports areas.
-As the name implies, these barriers are used in areas where stinging jellyfish are prevalent to protect swimmers.
+Jellyfish barriers are ideal for use in resort or water sports areas.
+As the name implies, these barriers protect swimmers from stinging jellyfish.

-In addition to the type of turbidity barrier, there is a range of parameters that impact the effectiveness of a barrier.
+In addition to the type of turbidity barrier, a range of parameters impact its effectiveness.
 These include the construction and deployment of the barrier, both of which are impacted by the aquatic environment in which it is deployed.

 Anchoring and Moorings

-Anchoring and moorings are vital to the effectiveness of turbidity barriers, especially in a situation where tides or waves cause vertical movement.
-Different types of anchors can be used to secure the barrier.
-It should never be directly attached to pilings driven in the bottom.
+Anchoring and moorings are vital to the effectiveness of turbidity barriers, especially where tides or waves cause vertical movement.
+Different types of anchors are available to secure the barrier.
+However, it is important to avoid directly attaching it to pilings in the bottom.
 The mooring system plays an important part in closing off the site to minimize the amount of material dispersed.

 It is critical to thoroughly understand the hydrodynamic loads associated with the intended location.
 These loads are the result of combined water flow and waves.
-They will directly apply force to the structure and moorings of the barrier.
-Estimated hydrodynamic loads, as well as the level of redundancy, need to be considered when designing the barrier to maximize its effectiveness.
+As a result, they will directly apply force to the structure and moorings of the barrier.
+Consider estimated hydrodynamic loads, as well as the level of redundancy, when designing the barrier to maximize its effectiveness.